rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 * DHW Primary and Circulation Pump Status
 * Holiday Program settings
 * Heating curve settings

-* Note that the names of some channels may have changed slightly in order to distinguish between "active" and "status"
+Note that the names of some channels may have changed slightly in order to distinguish between "active" and "status".
+Status channels are now of String type and not Switch - you may need to either change your linked item type accordingly or apply a transformation to the value.

 Fix #2 If more than one boiler is configured, the binding doesn't work correctly